Gardens of The Learning Fields

 Garden #7 Rose Garden

-The rose garden is maintained by a Rose Society member and is designed to demonstrate how to grow and care for roses in our locale.
+The rose garden is designed to demonstrate how to grow and care for roses in our locale.
 The garden features old and new varieties.

 Garden #10 Butterfly Garden